Chris Flexen struggles as Mariners fall to Diamondbacks and drop two games back in wild-card race

 But Daulton Varsho made it 5-2, turning a lifeless 1-0 fastball down the middle into a two-run homer into the right-field seats.

+Servais wasn’t thrilled with Flexen’s pitch mix.
+While the right-hander’s fastball had some life and a little extra velocity, it got him away from the changeup, which he needs against lefties, and his cutter.
+Of his 79 pitches, 42 were fastballs.

+“Flex is at his best when he’s mixing all of his pitches,” Servais said.
+“And I do think sometimes when those nights where you maybe have a little bit more juice behind the fastball, at times you can get away from being your best version of yourself.
+His best version, in my opinion, is when the changeup is going and he’s working in the cutter.”

-The Mariners other run came in the bottom of the inning when Jarred Kelenic hit his ninth homer of the season, sending a towering blast into The ‘Pen area in deep left-center.
+The Mariners other run came in the bottom of the fourth inning when Jarred Kelenic hit his ninth homer of the season, sending a towering blast into The ‘Pen area in deep left-center.

-Seattle also didn’t help itself by going hitless in five at-bats with runners in scoring position and stranding six runners on base.
+Seattle also didn’t help itself by going hitless in five at-bats with runners in scoring position and stranding six runners.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.